projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 * **Terms and conditions** outline the agreement - or the terms of the contract - between the company and the user.
 * **Social responsiblity** policies outline what the companies values are and how it improves the world it operates in.
-* **Data protection and privacy policies** help people to understand how their data is treated, including whether it's sold to third parties.
+* **Data protection and privacy policies** help people to understand how their data is treated, including whether it&rsquo;s sold to third parties.
 * **Site blocking policies** describe what filtering - or censorship - is carried out by the network, the default blocking policy, who provides the technology, what categories are blocked and how to dispute a blocked site.

 When policies are updated they should be version controlled and each version should be available indefinitely.